skynyrd/aws-csaa-prep-notes/services/IAM.md

 * Multifactor Auth should be set up.
 * Password rotation policy should be set.
 * Power user access allows access to all AWS services except for management of groups and users within IAM
+* IAM role can be changed while EC2 instance is running from EC2 management panel => `Actions`